Geography of Costa Rica: Islands

-There are many islands of Costa Rica, the most remote being Cocos Island and the largest being Isla Calero.
+There are about 79 islands of Costa Rica, the most remote being Cocos Island and the largest being Isla Calero.

 Mountain ranges

-The nation's coastal plain separated by the Cordillera Central and the Cordillera de Talamanca, which form the spine of the country and separate the Pacific and Caribbean drainage divides.
+The nation's coastal plain is separated by the Cordillera Central and the Cordillera de Talamanca, which form the spine of the country and separate the Pacific and Caribbean drainage divides.

 The Cordillera de Guanacaste is in the north near the border with Nicaragua and forms part of the Continental Divide of the Americas.

 Much of the Cordillera de Talamanca is included in the La Amistad International Park, which is shared between Costa Rica and Panama.
 It contains the country's highest peaks: the Cerro Chirripó and the Cerro Kamuk.
 Much of the region is covered by the Talamancan montane forests.
 It also includes the Cerros de Escazú which borders the Costa Rican Central Valley to the south.

 Hydrology

-Irrigated land covers 1,031 km2.
+Interrogate land covers 1,031 km2.

 Rivers of Costa Rica all drain into the Caribbean or the Pacific.

 Extreme points

 Cocos Island is the southwestern extreme of the country.
-Otherwise to the north it's Peñas Blancas, to the south and east the Panama border, and to the west the Santa Elena Peninsula.
+Otherwise to the north it's Peñas Blancas, to the south and east one of manyPanama border, and to the west the Santa Elena Peninsula.